ni/monodrive-documentation/docs/monoDrive_home/Lighting API.md

 "ies_profile": "Materials/IES/JellyFish.uasset"
 ```

 The simulator/scenario editor ships with several IES profiles which can be found inside the `Content/Materials/IES` folder.
-You can import additional IES profiles by following the instructions under the
+Additional IES profiles can be imported by following the instructions under
 [Importing and Assigning to Lights](https://docs.unrealengine.com/4.26/en-US/BuildingWorlds/LightingAndShadows/IESLightProfiles/#importingandassigningtolights) section or the UE4 IES Light Profile documentation page.